Top Travel Accessories for 2020

 #4 – USB Cables

-What can I say – you can NEVER have enough USB cables!
+What can I say – you can NEVER have enough USB charging cables!
 Around the house, at the office, and definitely in your travel backpack!
 I once was fleeced USD $75 for a USB cable in the airport at Addis Ababa, Ethiopia!
 I had left all my cables at the hotel and simply needed to have power – the cunning shopkeeper could somehow sense this and took full advantage of it!

 Since then, I always ensure that I have spare USB cables in my backpack.